Scalingo/documentation/_posts/databases/postgresql/TimescaleDB/2000-01-01-downsampling.md

 ---
-title: TimescaleDB Downsampling
+title: Downsampling
-nav: Extensions
+nav: Downsampling
 modified_at: 2022-01-21 00:00:00
 tags: timescale databases postgresql extensions downsampling
-index: 2
 ---

-# Downsample

 Downsampling data allows to reduce the amount of data by simplifying the old values.

-# Example
+## Example

 Bellow an example of a logic of downsampling.
 It is based on TimescaleDB documentation.